|Access journal content|

 - each table as separate Word file

 All files must be logically named, best starting by the name of the author and the subject, e.g., Darwin_GalapagosReptiles_manuscript.doc, Darwin_GalapagosReptiles_Figure1.jpg.
-If possible, send all files in one compressed ZIP folder.

 The Herpetology Notes team is working hard to handle all submitted manuscripts as quickly as possible.
 Please do not send repeated inquiries about the status of manuscripts and refrain from resubmitting manuscripts.
+You can follow the editorial status of your manuscript on the website.

 Correct formatting of the manuscript is critical for fast, efficient and flawless publication.
 Instructions need to be followed strictly and in every detail, especially regarding the format of references.
 In order to facilitate reviewing of manuscripts all manuscripts should have page and line numbers.
 Manuscripts that do not conform to the journal guidelines will be immediately sent back without review.
 All manuscripts should be written in clear and concise English without grammatical and typographic errors.